Academic Regulations

 • The student must first request the grade change from the instructor.
 The request should be in writing and outline the reasons the grade change is being requested.
 The instructor must respond to the student in writing with detailed justification for the grade given within two weeks of the student's request.

-• If the student is not satisfied by the instructor’s justification for the grade, they may appeal the grade in writing to the appropriate department chair or program director (based on the home department or program of the course and not on the student’s program of enrollment) within one week of the instructor’s response.
+• If the student is not satisfied by the instructor's justification for the grade, they may appeal the grade in writing to the appropriate department chair or program director (based on the home department or program of the course and not on the student's program of enrollment) within one week of the instructor's response.
+The student's statement should respond to the instructor's detailed justification and explain why the student believes there remains cause for appeal.
 The appropriate chair or director will review the appeal and provide a written response to the student within three weeks.

 • If a student believes that the grade is the result of identity-based discrimination, they should make a report through the Bias Report and Support System.